GLOBAL MARKETS-Stocks rally as euro gains on likely rate hikes | Business

 GLOBAL MARKETS-Stocks rally as euro gains on likely rate hikes

-Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more advances in the greenback based on market expectations of yields moving higher still from Federal Reserve monetary tightening.
-The MSCI all-country world index gained 1.47% but is still down about 17% from its record high in January.
+Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more greenback advances based on market expectations for rising yields as the Federal Reserve tightens money supply.
+The MSCI all-country world index gained 1.54%, but is still down about 17% from its record high in January.

-U.S. and European stocks rallied on Monday, with the S&P 500 staying clear of a bear market, while the euro leapt after the European Central Bank said it was likely to lift its deposit rate out of negative territory by September.
-Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more advances in the greenback based on market expectations of yields moving higher still from Federal Reserve monetary tightening.
+U.S. and European stocks rallied on Monday, with the S&P 500 for the moment moving away from a bear market, while the euro leapt after the European Central Bank said it was likely to lift its deposit rate out of negative territory by September.
+Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more greenback advances based on market expectations for rising yields as the Federal Reserve tightens money supply.

-The MSCI all-country world index gained 1.47% but is still down about 17% from its record high in January.
-The pan-European STOXX 600 index closed up 1.26%, with the major British, French, German and Spanish indices rising more than 1%.
-Stocks on Wall Street also gained more than 1%, though the Nasdaq lagged after briefly trading in the red.
+The MSCI all-country world index gained 1.54%, but is still down about 17% from its record high in January.
+The pan-European STOXX 600 index rose 1.26%, with the major British, French, German and Spanish indices rising more than 1% each.
+Stocks on Wall Street also gained more than 1%, though the Nasdaq Composite initially lagged after briefly trading in the red.

-The Dow Jones Industrial Average rose 1.92%, the S&P 500 advanced 1.68% and the Nasdaq Composite added 1.3% in choppy trade.
-Value stocks rose 1.73% and growth stocks gained 1.63%.
-The rally lifted all 11 S&P 500 sectors and put the benchmark on track for its first week of gains after seven consecutive weekly losses on fears of a looming slowdown, yet many analysts say the downturn in equities is not over.
+The Dow Jones Industrial Average rose 1.98%, the S&P 500 advanced 1.86% and the Nasdaq Composite added 1.59% in choppy trade.
+Growth stocks rose 1.98%, outpacing a 1.74% gain in value stocks.
+The rally lifted all 11 S&P 500 sectors and put the benchmark on track for its first week of gains after seven consecutive weekly losses on fears of a looming slowdown, yet many analysts say the equities downturn is not over.

 Stock investors are under the illusion that the Fed will rescue the market from further decline by easing monetary policy, or what has become known as the Fed "put," said Steven Ricchiuto, U.S. chief economist at Mizuho Securities.
 "It's going to be a very, very sluggish growth environment and the Fed's not going stand in the way of it," Ricchiuto added.
 "You're seeing the bond market go down in yield.
 That's been saying to the equity market that the put isn't there and therefore the equity market needs to adjust as well."

 "I don't think we have reached rock bottom yet, it's a bear market rally.
 The market is still pretty concerned about sticky inflation," said Michael Hewson, chief markets analyst at CMC Markets.
-The World Economic Forum holds its first in-person meeting in two years in Davos, Switzerland over the coming four days, with central bankers and the International Monetary Fund participating in panels on the outlook for economies and inflation.
+The World Economic Forum holds its first in-person meeting in two years in Davos, Switzerland over the next four days, with central bankers and the International Monetary Fund taking part in panels on the outlook for economies and inflation.

 PEAK DOLLAR?
-The dollar index, which tracks the greenback against a basket of other major currencies, was down 0.855%.
+The dollar index, which tracks the greenback against a basket of other major currencies, slid 0.855%.
 The index rose about 16% to a two-decade high over the 12 months to mid-May.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)